 About Lex Nederbragt

-For the Centre for Bioinformatics, I develop and coordinate a portfolio of credited courses as well as workshops for master and PhD students and other staff.
+For the Center for Bioinformatics I develop and coordinate a portfolio of credited courses and other workshops.

 Manuscripts I am most proud of